Azure/ResourceModules/docs/wiki/GettingStarted.md

 - `<<tenantId>>`: Will point to the Azure Tenant ID.
 - `<<deploymentSpId>>`: Will point to the Service Principal ID used for deployments.
 - `<<platformKeyVault>>`: Will point to the Platform Azure Key Vault (Optional if enabled as per guidelines)
-- `<<resourceGroupName>>`: Will point to the Azure Resource Group where the resources are being deployed to.
+- `validation-rg`: Will point to the Azure Resource Group where the resources are being deployed to.
 (This isn't defined in the secrets section but is injected at runtime)

 Review [Parameter File Tokens Design](./ParameterFileTokens.md) for more details.